Share

 Further information on the Supervisory Board, its work and its committees can be found in the "Transparency" chapter of the Group's Annual Report.

-Aareal Bank AG has been classed as a "major institution" and is therefore supervised directly by the European Central Bank in joint supervisory teams together with the Federal Financial Supervisory Authority and Deutsche Bundesbank.
-Aareal Bank AG takes care to ensure transparency with respect to all three institutions and makes open, constructive dialogue an extremely high priority.
-It frequently goes beyond the minimum requirements in this area, supplementing the supervisory authorities' expectations to reflect its own corporate governance objectives.
+Aareal Bank AG is a so-called "significant institution" and is therefore directly supervised by the European Central Bank in Joint Supervisory Teams with the German Federal Financial Supervisory Authority (BaFin) and Deutsche Bundesbank.
+Aareal Bank AG ensures transparency towards all three authorities and attaches great importance to an open and constructive dialogue.
+It often goes beyond the minimum required and complements regulatory expectations with its own objectives of good corporate governance.

 You can view the current version of Aareal Bank AG's Conflicts of Interest Policy here.